alazaroc/blog-web-code/_posts/2022-06-01-how-to-improve-your-account-security.md

 ## TLDR

-You already have one or multiple AWS accounts and you want to improve your security approach, the Well Architected Framework (security pillar) contains a lot of information [as my previous post](/posts/getting-started-with-aws-security/){:target="_blank"}, and maybe you don't know where to start.
+You already have one or multiple AWS accounts and you want to improve your security approach, the Well-Architected Framework (security pillar) contains a lot of information [as my previous post](/posts/getting-started-with-aws-security/){:target="_blank"}, and maybe you don't know where to start.

 I will share with you two resources to do it: